Esri/dynamic-situational-awareness-qt/doc/index.md

 ![](./images/dsa-tool-alert-view-active.png "View active alerts")<br>*Alerts view tool (DSA Handheld)*

 Use the View tool to view a list of active alerts.
-As alerts become active or inactive the app updates the list.
-You can filter the list by priority, and zoom to, highlight or dismiss an individual view on the list.
+As alerts become active or inactive, the app updates the list.
+You can filter the list by priority, and zoom to, highlight, or dismiss an individual view on the list.

 ### ![](./images/dsa-icon-alert-conditions-32.png) Conditions